 The evaluation process for transfer students is similar to the process used to evaluate incoming students for admission.
 We look for well-rounded students with a diversity of perspectives, experiences, backgrounds and ideas who have successfully completed their first year of law school.
-While LSAT scores and undergraduate GPAs are not part of the transfer application evaluation process, we do look for students who have done well academically in their first year of law school.
+While standardized test scores (LSAT or GRE) and undergraduate GPAs are not part of the transfer application evaluation process, we do look for students who have done well academically in their first year of law school.

 No, your transfer application will be reviewed as a new application.
 However, your previous application materials will still be on file with our office.